kubevela/kubevela/design/vela-core/componenttrait-composing-and-trait-CR-naming.md

 and two TraitDefinition  resources can both refer to the same CRD.
 So it's necessary to specify how to assemble trait CR in ApplicationConfiguration and to set the CR name in a friendly way.

-## Several ways to compose ComponentTrait in ApplicationConfiguration
+## Several ways to assemble trait CR in ApplicationConfiguration

 - If the name of TraitDefinition is the same with the referenced CRD